keil4ni/pythonlabs/README.md

 # pythonlabs
-collection of python lab assignments i coded in my Python course
+this is a compilation of all the lab assignments I coded in my first Python class. here, I get to showcase all the programs I made in one place

+everything was coded using the PyCharm IDE